On the first day of 7th grade, I had a run-in with my new math teacher. She didn't like my shoes.

 To me, pacifiers were just things babies used.
 Babies were cute, and therefore pacifiers were cute.
 Other kids wore the necklaces, so they were cool.
 The end.
 Nothing else to see here.

 It would be oddly satisfying to say that Mrs. B.'s harsh criticisms led me to actually pursue a life of drugs, backpack-wearing, and shoelace-rejecting.
-But all she really did was leave me with some pretty sour memories of seventh grade math class.
+But all she really did was leave me with some pretty sour memories of that middle school math class.

 All that said, that incident with Mrs. B. is one of the reasons why I'm careful, as a teacher, what I do and don't tell kids.